nro-bot/aprilhunt/index.md

 layout: homepage
 ---

 <!-- Text can be **bold**, _italic_, or ~~strikethrough~~ -->
 <!--- ![Octocat](https://github.githubassets.com/images/icons/emoji/octocat.png) -->

 # Welcome!

 This a small puzzle hunt written as practice by a small group of people.
 There will be 8 puzzles and one meta, and an answer checker.
-The puzzles are short, if we had to say, it might take 2-3 people no more than 4 hours.
+The puzzles are short, if we had to guess, it might take intermediate 2-3 people around 4 hours.
+The hunt will run from noon Saturday to midnight Sunday, at which point we will release the solutions.

 <h2><p style="text-align: center;">Hunt will begin in:</p></h2>
 <div class="countdown" id="countdown">